KalyanM45/KalyanM45/README.md

 - 👋 Hi, I’m @KalyanMurapaka45
-- 👀 I’m interested in Machine Learning and coding
+- 👀 I'm an aspiring Machine learning engineer.
+  🏫 I’m Pursuing my BTech in information technology from GMR Institute of Technology(GMRIT).
 - 🌱 I’m currently Working on Mchine learning based Projects
 - 📫 How to reach me ...kalyanmurapaka274@gmail.com
+- ✈️ Apart from academics I enjoy traveling and trekking.

 <!---
 KalyanMurapaka45/KalyanMurapaka45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.